Extended X-ray absorption fine structure: Experimental considerations

 Since EXAFS requires a tunable x-ray source, data are frequently collected at synchrotrons, often at beamlines which are especially optimized for the purpose.
 The utility of a particular synchrotron to study a particular solid depends on the brightness of the x-ray flux at the absorption edges of the relevant elements.

+Recent developments in the design and quality of crystal optics have allowed for some EXAFS measurements to take place in a lab setting, where the tunable x-ray source is achieved via a Rowland circle geometry.
+While experiments requiring high x-ray flux or specialized sample environments can still only be performed at synchrotron facilities, absorption edges in the 5 - 30 keV range are feasible for lab based EXAFS studies.